Hello there my friend. How are you? I pray that you are happy, healthy, and feeling love in your life.

 If the answer is yes, and you are a drinker, I would urge you to consider destressing your alcohol addiction with awareness, healthy intentional mantras, and the beginnings of watching yourself drink a little less.

-In my nearly fifty two years of living I can tell you this...
+In my nearly fifty-two years of living, I can tell you this...
 I have meditated for over sixteen years, and I have overcome nearly every hurtful addiction through my awareness of my thoughts, feelings, and actions.
 Yes!
 Even alcoholism.

-Life is suppose to be fun!
+Life is supposed to be fun!

-Life is suppose to be joy!
+Life is supposed to be joy!